 A funnel is a natural progression of steps a user follows to complete an action or conversion.
 Think of it as milestones along a journey.

 A sales funnel analysis is the process of analyzing the customer journey to boost conversions.
-It’s helpful to identify any friction on the path to conversion, so teams can improve the customer experience and satisfy user needs.
+It’s helpful to identify any friction on the path to conversion, so teams can improve the and satisfy user needs.

 There are a few different ways you can use a sales funnel analysis, including: